Credit

 Q: Can a lender have different rules for making loans to women, men, or minorities?

-A: No. The Federal Equal Credit Opportunity Act (ECOA) ensures that everyone has an equal chance to obtain credit.
+A: No. The Federal Equal Credit Opportunity Act (ECOA) prohibits discrimination based on sex, marital status, age, race, national origin, or public assistance status.
 This does not mean that everyone who applies for credit will get it.
 Factors such as income, expenses, debt, and credit history are all taken into consideration.
-It does mean that a creditor may not discourage anyone from applying due to sex, marital status, age, race, national origin, or because a person receives public assistance.

 Q: What is collateral?

-A: Collateral is an item that a lender accepts as security for extending the loan.
-If the borrower does not make loan payments, the lender may keep the collateral and sell it to recoup some or all of their losses (Investopedia.com).
+A: Collateral is an item a lender accepts as security for a loan.
+If the borrower does not make loan payments, the lender may keep the collateral and sell it to recover some of their losses.

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.